 Why Don’t They Just Fill the Workshops With Car Servicing Work Themselves?

 It’s not that easy.
 Whenever a business has an excess of a product or service, the typical way to fix the problem is by lowering the price.
 But dealerships know that if they do that themselves, using their own names, their reputation as a high-end brand would be damaged.

 And SecretServiceTM Solves This Conundrum For Them?

 Yes!
 A motorist who searches for a car service on bookmygarage.com sees a great deal under the name of SecretServiceTM, not the name of the dealership.
 They only find out who the dealership is after the booking has been completed.

-Our data suggests that a motorist could save up 60% on the price of typical car service.
+Our data suggests that a motorist could save up to 70% on the price of typical car service.
 But that’s only part of the story.
 SecretServiceTM means the motorist is guaranteed to receive excellent dealership-quality customer service too.